 As mentioned before, making games in Godot feels like being in a kitchen, so let's open the refrigerator and add some fresh nodes to the project.
 We'll begin with a "Hello World" message that we'll put on the screen.

 To do this we need to add a Label node.
 Press the "Add Child Node" button at the top left of the scene dock (the icon represents a plus symbol).
 This button is the main way to add new nodes to a scene, and will always add the chosen node as a child of the currently selected node (or, in an empty scene, as the "root" node).

 In an empty scene (without root node), the scene dock shows several options to quickly add a root node to the scene.
-“2D Scene” adds a Node2D node, “3D Scene” adds a Spatial node, “User Interface” adds a Control node, and “Custom Node” which lets you select any node (so it is equivalent to pressing the “Add Child Node” button).
+"2D Scene" adds a Node2D node, "3D Scene" adds a Spatial node, "User Interface" adds a Control node, and "Other Node" which lets you select any node (so it is equivalent to pressing the "Add Child Node" button).
 You can also press the star-shaped icon to toggle the display of your favorited nodes.

 Note that these presets are here for convenience and are not mandatory for the different types of scenes.
 Not every 3D scene needs a Spatial node as its root node, likewise not every GUI or 2D scene needs a Control node or Node2D as their root node.

-Now, to add a label node to this scene you can click on the Custom Node button or the Add Node button at the top.
-In scenes that aren’t empty you use the add node button to create every child node.
+Now, to add a label node to this scene you can click on the Other Node button or the Add Node button at the top.
+In scenes that aren't empty you use the add node button to create every child node.